2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 See Student Handbook for additional information.

-- Intervention: Public Safety officers and Student Affairs personnel are trained to identify behavior which is likely to be associated with drug and alcohol use or abuse.
+- Intervention: Campus Security officers and Student Affairs personnel are trained to identify behavior which is likely to be associated with drug and alcohol use or abuse.

 - Evaluation and Treatment: Persons wishing assistance may call the ISU Counseling & Testing Center at 282-2130, Idaho Falls Campus Counsiling and Testing 535-7818, the Dean of Student Affairs at 282-2794 or any of the community resources listed elsewhere in this booklet.
 Confidentiality is assured to anyone requesting help.
 Mandatory referrals may be made when a person's behavior has demonstrated that help is needed.
 In this case, evaluation and treatment may be a condition of remaining in school or living in a residence hall.